raspberrypilearning/animated-story/en/step_3.md

 --- /task ---

-If an image in the array is in the viewport, the value of its `src` attribute (currently `spinner.gif`) is changed to the value of its `data-src` attribute (the image you want to load).
+If an image in the array is in the viewport, the value of its `src` attribute (currently `spinner.gif`) is changed to the value of its `data-src` attribute (the image file you want to load).

 --- task ---

-Create the action to replace the spinner image (in `src`) with the image in the `data-src` attribute.
+Create the action to change the value of `src` to the value of `data-src`.

 --- code ---
 ---